Cambodian–Vietnamese War: Vietnam War

-During the Vietnam War, Vietnamese and Cambodian communists had formed an alliance to fight U.S.-backed governments in their respective countries.
-Despite their cooperation with the Vietnamese, the Khmer Rouge leadership feared that the Vietnamese communists were planning to form an Indochinese federation, which would be dominated by Vietnam.
+"Khmer Rouge" is the name that was popularly given to members of the Communist Party of Kampuchea (CPK) established by separating from the Vietnamese dominated-Indochinese Communist Party (predecessor of the Communist Party of Vietnam).
+In 1951 Cambodian and Vietnamese communists fought France and its respective associated states, with the Cambodian communists leading the Khmer Issarak and the Vietnamese communists leading the Viet Minh.
+However, despite both winning and Vietnamese communists gaining North Vietnam north of the 17th parallel, with the Geneva Accords in July 1954, both failed to take control of their respective countries and Cambodian communists were not even allowed to take power anywhere by an agreement that the Vietnamese communists signed on their behalf, which led to the Vietnam War, including the Cambodian Civil War.
+In the context of the global Cold War, during the Vietnam War, Vietnamese and Cambodian communists again had formed an alliance to fight anti-communist and capitalist regimes in their respective countries: the Republic of Vietnam (South Vietnam) and the Khmer Republic.
+Since its founding until 1975, the Khmer Rouge officially maintained good relations with the Communist Party of Vietnam.
+However, the Khmer Rouge led by Pol Pot since 1963 feared that the Vietnamese communists were planning to form an Indochinese federation, which would be dominated by Vietnam.
 They were also harboring irredentist sentiments about the Mekong Delta region.
+Both eventually took power over their respective countries in April 1975 with Vietnam being officially unified the following year.
 In order to pre-empt any attempt by the Vietnamese to dominate them, the Khmer Rouge leadership began, as the Lon Nol government capitulated in 1975, to purge Vietnamese-trained personnel within their own ranks.
-Then, in May 1975, the newly formed Democratic Kampuchea began attacking Vietnam, beginning with an attack on the Vietnamese island of Phú Quốc.
+Then, in May 1975, the newly formed Democratic Kampuchea began attacking South Vietnam, beginning with an attack on the island of Phú Quốc or Koh Tral as referred to by both Vietnam and Cambodia at that time, respectively.